urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 ### Wave Front Algorithm:

 There is an inicialization part where I define all the needed elements before starting to expand:
   - A **cost map** that will store the cost of every singe expanded cell and an obstacle array.
-The default value of every position of the array is *float(inf)* therefore obstacles will have a *float(inf)* cost.
+The default value of every position of the array is *float(inf) therefore the default weight of every cell is *float(inf)*.

   - An **obstacle array** that will store the coordinates of every detected obstacle.